CassandraDurr/value_iteration/README.md

 # Value Iteration Algorithm

-This package provides value iteration algorithms for determining the optimal policy and state values for a given Markov Decision Process (MDP).
+This package provides great value iteration algorithms for determining the optimal policy and state values for a given Markov Decision Process (MDP).
 It includes implementations of both **synchronous** and **asynchronous** value iteration.

 - **Synchronous Value Iteration:** Updates all state values simultaneously in each iteration.
 - **Asynchronous Value Iteration:** Updates state values individually and asynchronously.